Mid-Century Modern Style

 Mid-century modern style originally drew inspiration from earlier modernist styles like the Bauhaus movement.
 After World War II, new technologies and industrialisation, particularly in the United States, led to the rise of new furniture types to kit out newly-built homes.

 Mid-century modern style emphasizes function and simplicity, offering beautiful, practical pieces that focus on clean lines without excessive ornamentation.
-This minimalist look, similar to Scandinavian style, is one reason why mid-century pieces can still look modern and retain their popularity today.
+This minimalist look, similar to the Scandinavian style, is one reason why mid-century pieces can still look modern and retain their popularity today.

 Mid-century modern style uses both traditional materials like wood and non-traditional materials including glass, plywood, and vinyl.
 The colour palette ranges from neutrals with a natural feel like taupe, off white, and olive green, to bolder hues such as burnt orange, chartreuse, and teal.